 4 Home Remedies for Seasonal Allergies to Alleviate Your Symptoms.

 Before heading outside, plan ahead and check the local pollen count.
-Avoiding the outdoors when the pollen count is high is a definite way to greatly reduce the severity of seasonal allergies especially if pollen is an allergen for you.
-Pollen counts are usually higher during mid-day, 10 am to 2 pm, although factors including humidity and location affect the pollen count as well.
-When the pollen count is higher avoid going outside.
-Planning outdoor activities when the pollen count is low is an ideal way to get natural allergy relief that will help you enjoy your day without the interference of allergies.
+Avoiding the outdoors when the pollen count is high is the best way to deal with seasonal allergies, especially if pollen is an allergen for you.
+Remember that pollen counts are usually higher during midday, 10 am to 2 pm.
+But some other factors including humidity and location also affect the pollen count as well.
+So, planning outdoor activities when the pollen count is low is an ideal way to get natural relief from seasonal remedies and will also help you enjoy your day without the interference of allergies.

-One of the home remedies for seasonal allergies is keeping clothes clean, after being outside, changing your clothes, and taking a shower.
+If you are wondering how to stop seasonal allergies, remember that one of the best home remedies for seasonal allergies is keeping your clothes clean.
+After being outside, change your clothes after taking a shower.
 This will minimize your exposure to outdoor allergens.
-This is most beneficial if you happen to step out when the pollen count is high
+Remember that this is beneficial if you happen to step out when the pollen count is high

-If you don’t suffer from seasonal allergies, the all-natural allergy remedies is hanging your clothes outside to dry is a commendable method of saving energy.
-For the rest of you, it is best if you use the dryer because hanging laundry outside will cause a large build-up of allergens on your clothes.
+If you don’t suffer from seasonal allergies, it is best to leave your clothes hanging outside to dry as it’ll help you save energy as well.
+But for those who are dealing with seasonal allergies, it is best if you use the dryer because hanging laundry outside will cause a large build-up of allergens on your clothes.

-If you also suffer from year-round allergies, then it is best to prevent them from occurring as well because when it comes to allergies, the more is not the merrier.
+If you also suffer from year-round seasonal allergies, then it is best to prevent them from occurring as well because when it comes to allergies, the more is not the merrier.
 Typical year-round allergies, often caused by allergens such as dust and mold, are best avoided when there is no place for the accumulation of said allergens.
-Mold typically accumulates in the bathroom; thus, to avoid mold growth, leave the fan running up to thirty minutes after a shower or bath.
-Reduce the clutter in your home lest the number of objects that dust can settle on.
+Mold typically accumulates in the bathroom, thus, to avoid mold growth, leave the fan running up to thirty minutes after a shower or bath.
+Also, you should reduce the clutter in your home to make sure that there is no dust getting collected anywhere.